PaulMatencio/moses/README.md

 Multimedia Object Storage

-## Application functions overview
+## Overview

-This purpose of this application is to `store`, `update`, `delete`, `list` and `retrieve` scanned Patent Documents.
-A single patent document is stored in multiple objects, an object to describe the document itself ( a ind of Table of Content) and one object per page of the document.
-Each page contain subpage section:s tiff, png imags and optionally a pdf image.
-Documents are objects stored in the Scality Ring Object storage using the sproxyd restful API ( low level Object storage API) and are indexed with the sindexd key/value storage of Scality
+This purpose of this application is to `store`, `update`, `delete`, `list` and `retrieve` scanned patent documents.
+A patent document is stored in multiple objects, one object to describe the document itself (a Table of Content) and one object per page of the document.
+Each page contain metadata and sections such as tiff, png images and optionally a pdf image.
+Documents are stored as objects in the Scality Ring's' Object Storage using the sproxyd restful API ( low level Object storage API), then   indexed with the sindexd key/value store of the Scality Ring's Software Defined Storage

 ## Table of Content

-The Table of Content is only meta data that describes the layout of a document :  `page`, `subpart`, etc .
-Below is a go structure that define the structure of a TOC
+The Table of Content (ToC) conrains only meta data which describes the layout of a document :  `page`, `section`, etc .
+Below is a go structure that defines the TOC of a document.

 	type DocumentMetadata struct {
 	PubId struct {